NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/inference_server_management.md

 Warning: All data associated with the workspace will be permanently deleted.
 Are you sure that you want to proceed? (yes/no): yes Deleting server 'mike' in namespace 'dsk-test'.
+Note: this operation does NOT delete the model repository PVC.
 Deleting Deployment...
 Deleting Service...
 Triton Server instance successfully deleted.